 UIC begins to process FAFSA’s received from the federal processor in November.
 Some students must submit additional documentation to SFAS in order to verify information they reported on the FAFSA.
 If additional information is required, SFAS will send you an email requesting specific documentation.
 It is important that you submit any required documentation in a timely manner.
+Students must submit all documents to SFAS by August 1st.
 You cannot be awarded aid until all required documentation is received and processed.

 SFAS will review the documentation you submit and make any necessary corrections to your FAFSA information.
 The verification process generally takes two to three weeks.
 Once completed, you will be notified via email.

 Sometimes the federal processor flags a student’s FAFSA and requires additional documentation to verify FAFSA data.
 Students might be required to submit documentation regarding:

 If any of this additional documentation is required, SFAS will send you a request via email.